 This morning photograph the fascinating Kyaing Tong market where you will see several rare & colorful tribal groups buying & selling.
 Return to hotel for free time and/or image review and/or Lightroom tips & tricks.

 The only flight out is mid-afternoon, but we should arrive in Bagan in time for sunset temple-scapes in this truly unique, almost surreal setting.

 Steeped in ancient mystique, the 2,220 temples of Bagan are one of the great archaeological sites of the world, & on virtually every travel photographer’s bucket list.
 You’ll be position before dawn to get that awesome temple-scape, great light willing.
-You’ll have a new sunset angle, & in between visit magnificent Ananda Pagoda, & novice monks.
+You’ll have a new sunset angle, & in between visit magnificent Ananda Pagoda and an orphan monastery.